Itacoatiara: Surfing

 The place is famous for offering the ideal conditions for the practices of surfing, bodysurfing and bodyboarding during most of the year.
+It hosts surfing events such as the Niterói Surf Association (ASN) Circuit and bodyboarding events such as the Itacoatiara Pro Brazil Series.

 At Itacoatiara, the Atlantic Ocean produces fast and hollow waves, usually ranging from 3 to 6 feet, but on frequent occasions they might swell up to 4 meters (12 feet).
 A few times per year a huge southeast swell can produce larger waves of up to 5 meters (15 feet) but a swell that strong rarely offers acceptable surfing conditions.

 There are three main beach breaks in the beach.
 They are named Costão (on the left side), Meio (middle) and Pampo (on the right side), each breaking differently depending on swell direction and size.
 Behind the limiting rock between the main beach and the small, wave-sheltered Prainha (little beach), there is a point break named Shock due to its extremely dangerous surfing conditions, with rocks protruding from the sea floor above the water level.
 Shock starts working on bigger swells.